simpleanalytics/docs/_docs/20_script/19_sri.md

 /></noscript>
 ```

 When using a [custom domain](/bypass-ad-blockers) you need to use this script: `https://CUSTOM.DOMAIN/v4/app.js`.
 Replace the `CUSTOM.DOMAIN` with your custom domain.
-To generate an SRI hash you can use [report-uri.com](https://report-uri.com/home/sri_hash) or [srihash.org](https://www.srihash.org/).
+To generate an SRI hash for your custom domain you can use [report-uri.com](https://report-uri.com/home/sri_hash) or [srihash.org](https://www.srihash.org/).

 To verify if our script is an SRI version you can always check for `SRI-version` in the first line.